railsuser2014/openobject-doc-book-en/source/book/7/7_17_Document_Management/7_17_Document_Management_classic.rst

     * Quotero: http://www.quotero.com

-It's very difficult to keep the information in the company's management system in sycnhronization with that in the document management system.
+It's very difficult to keep the information in the company's management system in synchronization with that in the document management system.
 For example when a customer changes his address, users will modify the details in the management software but usually not in the document management system.

 Furthermore, since users should create the same storage structure in both systems, you quickly find after only a few months that the information in the document management system is quite disconnected from that in the company's management system if the two are separate.
 For example, how do you know where to store your least-frequently used documents such as (perhaps) employee car-leasing documents?